 The colon, the last five feet of the intestine, serves two functions in the body.
 First, it dehydrates and stores the stool so that, normally, a well-formed soft stool occurs.
 Second, it quietly propels the stool from the right side over to the rectum, storing it there until it can be evacuated.
 This movement occurs by rhythmic contractions of the colon.

 When IBS occurs, the colon does not contract normally. instead, it seems to contract in a disorganized, at times violent, manner.
 The contractions may be terribly exaggerated and sustained, lasting for prolonged periods of time.
 One area of the colon may contract with no regard to another.
 At other times, there may be little bowel activity at all.
-These abnormal contractions result in changing bowel patterns with constipation being most common.
+These abnormal contractions result in changing bowel patterns, bloating, and discomfort.

 A second major feature of IBS is abdominal discomfort or pain.
 This may move around the abdomen rather than remain localized in one area.